 Data governance covers the strategies and processes needed to manage enterprise data effectively to leverage it for business decision-making.
-It also provides a framework for managing risk associated with businesses in an uncertain regulatory environment.
+It also provides a framework for managing the risk associated with businesses in an uncertain regulatory environment.

-In short, data governance is about managing all organizational information assets — not just data, but also documents, applications, networks, configurations and metadata.
+In short, data governance is about managing all organizational information assets — not just data but also documents, applications, networks, configurations and metadata.

 What is data quality?

 Data quality is the measure of how complete, accurate, relevant, timely, consistent and trustworthy data is.
 If data has all these qualities, then it is considered high quality.
-Businesses with high-quality data can make better decisions about which direction they want to take their company in, what strategies they want to implement and what data they have at their disposal for success.
+Businesses with high-quality data can make better decisions about which direction they want to take their company, what strategies they want to implement and what data they have at their disposal for success.

-Any flaws in data quality can lead to poor decision-making.
+To ensure data quality, it is necessary to use the best data quality software because any flaws in data quality can lead to poor decision-making.
 The higher the quality of your data, the more valuable it becomes.